 Research in Massachusetts found a sports betting prevalence rate of 12.6% in 2013-2014, which was much lower than other more popular forms of gambling such as traditional lotteries, instant lottery tickets, raffles, and casinos, but higher than private betting between individuals, horse racing, and bingo.
-While not representative of the Massachusetts population, baseline and follow-up online panel surveys in the state identified a significant increase in sports betting participation between 2013-2014 and 2022 which may have been due to the introduction of legal DFS betting and the recent national upsurge in sports betting participation among those aged 25-34 and among Hispanics as well as a substantial increase in the rate of problem gambling, particularly at the most severe end of the continuum.
-These data suggest that, like Massachusetts for vulnerable groups not previously involved in sports betting, such as adolescents, young adults, and women, individuals in recovery from gambling problems, and college athletes.
+While not representative of the Massachusetts population, baseline and follow-up online panel surveys in the state identified a significant increase in sports betting participation between 2013-2014 and 2022 which may have been due to the introduction of legal DFS betting and the recent national upsurge in sports betting advertising.
+The online panel data suggest that there may have been a significant increase in sports betting participation among those aged 25-34 and among Hispanics as well as a substantial increase in the rate of problem gambling, particularly at the most severe end of the continuum.
+These data suggest that, like Massachusetts casino gamblers, Massachusetts sports bettors may have already adapted to the widespread availability of sports betting.
+However, concerns remain about the potential impacts of legal sports betting in Massachusetts for vulnerable groups not previously involved in sports betting, such as adolescents, young adults, and women, individuals in recovery from gambling problems, and college athletes.
 The current prevalence rate of sports betting in Massachusetts will not be known for certain until the results of the FGPS are analyzed, but based on online panel data is estimated to have likely increased and currently be in the 13% - 20% range.